Nova Southeastern University

 Private university in Fort Lauderdale-Davie, Florida, U.S.

-Nova Southeastern University (NSU) is a private research university in Florida with its main campus in Fort Lauderdale-Davie, Florida, United States.
-The university consists of 14 colleges, offering over 150 undergraduate, graduate, and doctoral degree programs.
-The university offers professional degrees in the social sciences, law, business, osteopathic medicine, allopathic medicine, health sciences, pharmacy, dentistry, optometry, physical therapy, education, occupational therapy, and nursing.
+Nova Southeastern University (NSU) is a private research university in Florida with its main campus in Fort Lauderdale, Florida, United States.
+The university consists of 12 colleges, offering over 130 academic degree programs at the undergraduate, graduate, and doctoral/professional levels.
+The university offers graduate and professional degrees in the social sciences, law, business, osteopathic medicine, allopathic medicine, health sciences, pharmacy, dentistry, optometry, physical therapy, education, occupational therapy, and nursing.

-As of 2024, more than 20,000 students were enrolled at Nova Southeastern University and the university had more than 216,000 alumni.
-With a main campus located on 314 acre in Davie, Florida, NSU operates additional campuses in Dania Beach and Tampa-Clearwater, and other locations throughout the state of Florida, as well as in San Juan, Puerto Rico and Denver, Colorado.
+As of 2024, more than 20,000 students were enrolled at Nova Southeastern University, and as of 2025, the university had 220,000+ alumni.
+NSU's main campus, located on 314 acre is in the greater Fort Lauderdale area of Florida.
+The university also operates additional campuses in the Dania Beach-Hollywood area and the Tampa Bay-Clearwater area, as well as locations throughout the state of Florida, in the states of Colorado and Nevada, and in San Juan, Puerto Rico.
+Also, some courses are offered entirely online.

 The university was founded in 1964 as the Nova University of Advanced Technology on a former naval outlying landing field built during World War II and first offered graduate degrees in the physical and social sciences.
 In 1994, the university merged with the Southeastern University of the Health Sciences and assumed its current name.

 Nova Southeastern is accredited by the Southern Association of Colleges and Schools and also has numerous additional specialized accreditations for its colleges and programs.
 It is classified among "R1: Doctoral Universities – Very High research activity" and as a "community engaged" university.